 Producing sequel to a successful series with a different studio and staff is a bad idea.
 It usually results in either inferior series or a total failure with Minami-ke as example.
 Luckily Ookami to Koshinryou II OVA is only just inferior but still acceptable and enjoyable.
 As a huge fan of Wolf and Spice I can't help but feel a little bit disappointed with those unnecessary changes but on the other hand relived that it's not as bad as it could be.

-The most entertaining OVA for a TV series I've ever seen.
 Everything that makes Holo the Wise Wolf a widely beloved character in the anime community is condensed into a 23 minute window.
-Holo gets jealous over rival sheep herder Nora having a lively conversation with husbando Lawrence.
-She then proceeds to activate her full tsundere tendencies, get absolutely shitfaced to the point of sickness, make lots cute faces, and even express her insecurities about being alone.
+Holo gets jealous over Nora having a lively conversation with Lawrence, activate her full tsundere tendencies, get wasted o the point of sickness, make lots cute faces, and even express her insecurities about being alone.

 A departure from the TV series.
 This time around, it focuses on Horo's tsundere dere side to Laurence.
 However, it doesn't mean that it doesn't have the educational theme of the TV series.
 We all know how much we love the medieval economics knowledge *sarcasm*.